-(in millions) 2020 2019
+(in millions) 2021 2020

 Deferred tax assets:

-Properties and equipment \$ 2.6 \$ 0.7
+Properties and equipment \$ 2.8 \$ 2.6

-Accrued expenses 27.5 28.6
+Accrued expenses 24.7 27.5

-Stock-based compensation 3.7 3.9
+Stock-based compensation 3.3 3.7

-Net operating loss and tax credit carryforwards 21.0 21.6
+Net operating loss and tax credit carryforwards 19.4 21.0

-Goodwill and intangibles 1.7 1.5
+Goodwill and intangibles 1.8 1.7

-Pension benefits 21.8 18.5
+Pension benefits 15.1 21.8

-Gross deferred tax assets 78.3 74.8
+Gross deferred tax assets 67.1 78.3

-Valuation allowance (8.8) (8.2)
+Valuation allowance (5.1) (8.8)

-Total deferred tax assets 69.5 66.6
+Total deferred tax assets 62.0 69.5

 Deferred tax liabilities:

-Properties and equipment (32.5) (24.4)
+Properties and equipment (31.2) (32.5)

-Pension benefits (12.1) (11.3)
+Pension benefits (9.2) (12.1)

-Goodwill and intangibles (67.8) (72.4)
+Goodwill and intangibles (64.4) (67.8)

-Other (1.2) (1.1)
+Other (1.9) (1.2)

-Gross deferred tax liabilities (113.6) (109.2)
+Gross deferred tax liabilities (106.7) (113.6)

-Net deferred tax liabilities \$ (44.1) \$ (42.6)
+Net deferred tax liabilities \$ (44.7) \$ (44.1)

-The deferred tax asset for tax loss and tax credit carryforwards at December 31, 2020 includes state net operating loss carryforwards of \$6.6 million and state income tax credits of \$0.2 million, both of which will begin to expire in 2021, foreign net operating loss carryforwards of \$11.1 million, which will begin to expire in 2025, and U.S. foreign tax credits of \$3.1 million, which will begin to expire in 2023.
+The deferred tax asset for tax loss and tax credit carryforwards at December 31, 2021 includes state net operating loss carryforwards of \$6.5 million and state income tax credits of \$0.3 million, both of which will begin to expire in 2022, foreign net operating loss carryforwards of \$9.8 million, which will begin to expire in 2025, and U.S. foreign tax credits of \$2.8 million, which will begin to expire in 2023.

-The deferred tax asset for tax loss and tax credit carryforwards at December 31, 2019, included federal net operating loss carryforwards of \$0.1 million, state net operating loss carryforwards of \$6.7 million, foreign net operating loss carryforwards of \$11.7 million, and U.S. foreign tax credits of \$3.1 million.
+The deferred tax asset for tax loss and tax credit carryforwards at December 31, 2020, included state net operating loss carryforwards of \$6.6 million, state income tax credits of \$0.2 million, foreign net operating loss carryforwards of \$11.1 million, and U.S. foreign tax credits of \$3.1 million.

-The \$69.5 million of deferred tax assets at December 31, 2020, for which no valuation allowance is recorded, is anticipated to be realized through future taxable income or the future reversal of existing taxable temporary differences recorded as deferred tax liabilities at December 31, 2020.
-Should the Company determine that it would not be able to realize its remaining deferred tax assets in the future, an adjustment to the valuation allowance would be recorded in the period such determination is made.
+The \$62.0 million of deferred tax assets at December 31, 2021, for which no valuation allowance is recorded, is anticipated to be realized through future taxable income or the future reversal of existing taxable temporary differences recorded as deferred tax liabilities at December 31, 2021.
+Should the Company determine that it is not more-likely-than-not to be able to realize its remaining deferred tax assets in the future, an adjustment to the valuation allowance would be recorded in the period such determination is made.

-Generally, the Company has considered cash and cash equivalents held by subsidiaries outside the U.S. to be permanently reinvested in its foreign operations and the Company's current plans do not demonstrate a need to repatriate such cash to fund U.S. operations.
+Generally, the Company has considered cash and cash equivalents held by subsidiaries outside the U.S. to be indefinitely reinvested in its foreign operations and the Company's current plans do not demonstrate a need to repatriate such cash to fund U.S. operations.
 However, in the event that these funds were needed to fund U.S. operations or to satisfy U.S. obligations, they generally could be repatriated.
 The repatriation of these funds may cause the Company to incur additional U.S. income tax expense, dependent on income tax laws and other circumstances at the time any such amounts were repatriated.
-As of December 31, 2020, the Company continues to assert that its undistributed earnings of certain foreign subsidiaries are indefinitely reinvested.
+As of December 31, 2021, the Company continues to assert that its undistributed earnings of certain foreign subsidiaries are indefinitely reinvested.
 It is not practicable to determine the income tax liability that would be payable if such earnings were not permanently reinvested.